eric8607242/OSNASLib/README.md

 python3 search.py --title [EXPERIMENT TITLE] --search-strategy differentiable
 ```
 * [Optional Hyperparameter]
+    * `--sample-strategy` : The strategy to train supernet [uniform, fair, differentiable].
+If you adopt uniform or fair, we recommend that set `--bn-track-running-stats` as `0` to close the running stats tracking.
     * `--a-optimizer` : The optimzier for the architecture parameters. (default:sgd)
     * `--a-lr` : The learning rate for the architecture parameters. (default:0.05)
     * `--a-weight-decay` : The weight decay for the architecture parameters. (default:0.0004)